linusmossberg/monte-carlo-ray-tracer/README.md

 The `caustic_factor` determines how many times more caustic photons should be generated relative to other photon types.
 1 is the "natural" factor, but this results in blurry caustics since the caustic photon map is visualized directly.

-The `radius` field determines the radius of the search sphere (in meters) used during the rendering pass.
-Smaller values results in sharper results and faster evaluation, but too small values results in bad estimates since this reduces the number of photons that contributes to the estimate. `caustic_radius` is the same but is used exclusively for caustic photons.
+The `k_nearest_photons` field determines the number of nearest photons to search for and use in the radiance estimate each time a photon map is evaluated at a point.
+Larger values creates better but less localized (blurrier) estimates since the search sphere is expanded to cover the target number of photons.
+The maximum radius of this search sphere is controlled with the `max_radius` field.
+This is useful to discard large parts of the search space and thereby increase performance. `max_caustic_radius` is the same but is used exclusively for caustic photons.

 The `max_photons_per_octree_leaf` field affects both the octree radius-search performance and memory usage of the application.
 I cover this more in the report and this value can probably be left at 190 in most cases.